-(c) Filing procedures.
-In addition to changing the form of the document required to organize a Texas business entity, the TBOC streamlined the filing fees for a number of documents.61 For example, the filing fees for a certificate of formation for all domestic entities are now set forth in TBOC Chapter Four, Subchapter D.62 Additionally, the TBOC now authorizes a filing fee of \$50 for the pre-clearance of any document, whereas before, the Secretary of State was only authorized to charge such fee for pre-clearance of limited partnership documents.63 Another procedural change is that previously, when certain entities sent in their formation document (i.e., articles of incorporation for a regular corporation), the Secretary of State would send back an official document in response (i.e., a certificate of incorporation).64 Now, however, upon receipt of a certificate of formation, the Secretary of State acknowledgement of the filing, and is not required to issue any additional certificates or documents.65 Filings are generally effective when filed, not when the Secretary of State acknowledges them.66 Additionally, documents with delayed effective dates may now be abandoned at any time prior to effectiveness.67
+a number of documents.62 For example, the filing fees for a certificate of formation for all domestic entities are now set forth in TBOC Chapter Four, Subchapter D.63 Additionally, the TBOC now authorizes a filing fee of \$50 for the pre-clearance of any document, whereas before, the Secretary of State was only authorized to charge such fee for pre-clearance of limited partnership documents.64 Another procedural change is that previously, when certain entities sent in their formation document (i.e., articles of incorporation for a regular corporation), the Secretary of State would send back an official document in response (i.e., a certificate of incorporation).65 Now, however, upon receipt of a certificate of formation, the Secretary of State awritten acknowledgement of the filing, and is not required to issue any additional certificates or documents.66 Filings are generally effective when filed, not when the Secretary of State acknowledges them.67 Additionally, documents with delayed effective dates may now be abandoned at any time prior to effectiveness.68

 (d) Entity Names.
 The TBOC relaxes the requirements for indicating the business entity form in the entity's official name further than even the most recent revisions to pre-TBOC law.
-A business's name must still indicate the business's entity form, but with greater flexibility regarding placement and abbreviation thereof than was previously permitted.68 For example, previously, a limited partnership had to include in its name "limited," "limited partnership," "L.P.," or "Ltd.," and the name could not contain the name of a limited partner except under limited circumstances.69 Now, however, limited partnerships need only contain "limited," "limited partnership," or "an abbreviation of that word or phrase" in their names, without any restrictions on the inclusion of a limited partner's name.70 Under the TBOC an LLP is called a limited liability partnership rather than a "registered" limited liability partnership as it was known under TRPA.71
+A business's name must still indicate the business's entity form, but with greater flexibility regarding placement and abbreviation thereof than was previously permitted.69 For example, previously, a limited partnership had to include in its name "limited," "limited partnership," "L.P.," or "Ltd.," and the name could not contain the name of a limited partner except under limited circumstances.70 Now, however, limited partnerships need only contain "limited," "limited partnership," or "an abbreviation of that word or phrase" in their names, without any restrictions on the inclusion of a limited partner's name.71 Under the TBOC an LLP is called a limited liability partnership rather than a "registered" limited liability partnership as it was known under TRPA.72

 (e) Governance.
-Subject to contrary provisions in an entity's governing documents, the TBOC now permits the removal of officers with or without cause, doing away with the requirement in much of the source law that such removal must be in the entity's best interests.72 Also, the TBOC extends to all types of domestic entities the right for
+Subject to contrary provisions in an entity's governing documents, the TBOC now permits the removal of officers with or without cause, doing away with the requirement in much of the source law that such removal must be in the entity's best interests.73 Also, the TBOC extends to all types of domestic entities the right for officers and directors to rely on opinions, reports, and statements given by certain people in the

-65 See TBOC § 4.002 the related Revisor's Report, supra note 14.
+- 65 See TBCA art.
+3.03. - 66 See TBOC § 4.002 the related Revisor's Report, supra note 15.

-- 67 TBOC § 4.057.

-- 68 See TBOC §§ 5.054-5.063.
+69 See TBOC §§ 5.054-5.063.

-- 69 TRLPA § 1.03.

-- 70 TBOC §§ 5.055, 153.102 and the related Revisor's Report, supra note 14.
+71 TBOC §§ 5.055, 153.102 and the related Revisor's Report, supra note 15.